MicrosoftDocs/Viva/Viva/glint/setup/time-zones.md

 > [!NOTE]
 > When a user has a blank or invalid time zone value in employee data, notifications send in the default time zone selected in General Settings.

-## Manage time zone optioins in General Settings
+## Manage time zone options in General Settings

 As a Viva Glint admin, select a default time zone and enable sending in users’ time zones in General Settings.